Levels (Nick Jonas song): Background

 On August 13, 2015, it was revealed that his new single would be called "Levels" and would be released on August 21, 2015.
 The announcement was made with a 15-second video preview showing him waking up and getting ready for the day in a James Bond fashion.

 On August 14, Nick said in an interview for MTV, “I’ve been hard at work on the new music trying to push myself lyrically to say some deeper things,” he said.
 “And I’ve gone through a lot in this past year and a half and I want to talk about it and just push myself as an artist and continue to grow.”

 On August 15, Jonas revealed part of the song's lyrics on his personal Twitter account.
 He tweeted "I know we can get higher...
 There's levels to your love.
 Yeah there's levels to your love."

 On August 17, 2015, Nick released the cover of the song.

 Reception

-SPIN Magazine listed "Levels" as the 11th best song of 2015. '“Levels” clocks in at under three minutes, but were Nick Jonas expands it to three hours of immaculately stacked madness, we'd still play it on a loop.
+Spin listed "Levels" as the 11th best song of 2015. '“Levels” clocks in at under three minutes, but were Nick Jonas expands it to three hours of immaculately stacked madness, we'd still play it on a loop.
 “Levels” offered a beat flexible and exuberant enough to challenge him to rise to the upper-floor'.
 Billboard praised the song, calling it 'really, really good'.
 MTV's Emilee Lindner wrote about the song: "Levels' fuses funk with a club beat, layering the former Jonas Brother’s vocals with his spiraling falsetto ad-libs.
 It’s a quick, under-three-minute tune, but it’s enough to inject you with a little party if you need it."